alsolera/VideoF2B/docs/source/camera-calibration.rst

     To **print** the pattern you will need a PDF reader application, such as Adobe Acrobat, Foxit, or similar.

-    Also, if you decide to **print** the pattern, it helps to mount it **flat** to a suitable piece of cardboard or poster board for easy handling while maintaining accuracy.
+    If you decide to **print** the pattern, make sure to **mount it flat** to a suitable piece of cardboard or poster board for easy handling while maintaining accuracy.

 .. note::